Teradata/developer-resources/docs/install-ai-unlimited/index.md

 - JupyterLab

 :::tip
-You might like to get [required deployment details](/docs/advanced/deployment-details.md) ahead of time.
-You'll need them when you install the manager.
+You might like to get certain [deployment details](/docs/advanced/deployment-details.md) ahead of time.
+You'll need them when you install the AI Unlimited manager on AWS or Azure.
 :::

 ***maybe we no longer want the note that follows - too confusing with the new option to deploy from the marketplace - might depend on the name of the new deployment method***